Charles E W Bean, Diaries, AWM38 3DRL 606/5/1 - April - May 1915 - Part 1

 I am told their ordinary days wages wd have been 2/- to 3/-.

-On the way back we passed AE7.
+On our way back we passed AE7.

 During tea the first of the bo someone noticed a boat swinging round;